Frank Worsley: Legacy

 A bust of Frank Worsley stands in his home town of Akaroa, New Zealand.
 The sculpture was created by artist Stephen Gleeson of Christchurch and unveiled in 2004.
 The town's museum also displays the ensign from Worsley's former command, the PC.61.

+In September 2026 the Frank Worsley Memorial Research Library opened in Christchurch, New Zealand.

 Several geographical features are named for Worsley, including Mount Worsley on South Georgia, Cape Worsley in the British Antarctic Territory, the Worsley Icefalls in the Ross Dependency and Worsley Harbour at Spitzbergen.
 Worsleys Road in the Christchurch suburb of Cracroft is named for his grandfather; it was built by him as an access road for his farm.

 In 2015, 190 ha of land at Akaroa, on which his childhood home stood, were purchased by the New Zealand Native Forest Restoration Trust.
 The land borders the Hinewai Reserve, with its staff managing the long process of native forest re-establishing itself and building walking tracks.
 The Rod Donald Banks Peninsula Trust, Akaroa Museum, and Hinewai staff have erected information panels at the house site.
 As a teenager, Worsley helped with clearing bush on Banks Peninsula that is now being restored, and he wrote later in life:

 It was a mad waste.
 The colonists in their greed for more grass seed and sheep pasture burned millions of pounds worth of timber.
 They recklessly destroyed the wonderful beauty of the bush, baring the soil until it was carried away by landslides, and lowered the rainfall, and laid waste the homes of countless sweet songsters.